 Samsung's smart home integration is second to none, providing easy compatibility with the entire Samsung SmartThings ecosystem and plenty of third-party devices.
 It's actually our favorite smart TV option for connected-home enthusiasts.

-And if you're one of the few people in the market for an 8K TV, the Samsung Q900 QLED line offers the widest range of sizes, from a relatively reasonable 55-inch model up to a giant 98-inch model.
+And if you're one of the few people in the market for an 8K TV, the Samsung Q800T QLED and other 8K QLED models offers the widest range of sizes, from a relatively reasonable 55-inch model up to a giant 82 and 85-inch models.

 Samsung also offers the only outdoor TV from a major manufacturer, with the newly announced Samsung Terrace outdoor TV, a 4K QLED smart TV that features the same sort of weather-proofing and daylight-friendly display you'd get from a specialty set, as seen in our SunBriteTV Veranda outdoor TV review.
 But unlike other outdoor models we've looked at, the Terrace boasts a quantum dot display, full-array backlight with local dimming, and all of the smart features you expect from a premium Samsung TV.